 Worse, she totally doesn't fit in with her dad's perfect new country-club family.
 So Whitley acts out.
 She parties.
 Hard.
 So hard she doesn't even notice the good things right under her nose: a sweet little future stepsister who is just about the only person she's ever liked, a best friend (even though Whitley swears she doesn't "do" friends), and a smoking-hot guy who isn't her stepbrother...at least, not yet.
 It will take all three of them to help Whitley get through her anger and begin to put the pieces of her family together.

-Filled with authenticity and raw emotion, Whitley is Kody Keplinger's most compelling character to date: a cynical Holden Caulfield-esque girl with whom readers will readily identify.
+Filled with authenticity and raw emotion, Whitley is Kody Keplinger's most compelling character to date: a cynical Holden Caulfield-esque girl you will wholly care about.

 Praise for A Midsummer's Nightmare: